delneg/FSAdventArticleFFI/README.md

 which can be built by CI to be re-used across mobile app, web app & desktop app via WASM, CLI app as a Cargo crate and the backend & mobile apps via dotnet FFI (also called P/Invoke).
 An example of a similar setup can be found on github of messaging app called Signal - https://github.com/signalapp/libsignal

+## Decision making

+After all, it all comes down to a decision - to be or not to be (or, in this case - to do FFI or keep it managed) These are the criteria that I might use in order to make such a decision:

+1. **Ease of consumption**

+_Will my FFI-enabled code be easy to consume for my clients (other developers)_ ?

+If you're developing a public dotnet library on github, it can be challenging to make it accessible to broad range of platforms that dotnet runs on, because you'll need to compile your FFI library independently from your dotnet code.
+A good example is [this BLAKE3 hashing library](https://github.dev/xoofx/Blake3.NET).
+It has a Rust crate `blake3` wrapped in a FFI-friendly package, together with CI-friendly build scripts, and has pre-built versions for Linux, macOS and Windows for x86_64, arm and arm64 architectures.

+However, if you're planning to use your FFI code in company project for backend app running on x86_64 Linux with a recent Kernel, that may be totally not a concern for you.

+2. **Rewrite possibility in managed code**

+_Maybe it's better to write the desired functionality in F# / C# after all ?_

+Sometimes, that's simply not possible.
+In another case, you might be better off having a well-performing & optimized managed implementation, than trying to debug another "segmentation fault. core dumped" error.

+3. **Small FFI surface**

+_Will I be able to keep the exposed "unsafe" / "private" surface of the FFI-code small & approachable ?_

+Perhaps, sometime after your code using FFI will be landed in production, someone else will have to take a look at it - and it may be very difficult to change some FFI-related code without knowing it's purpose by trying to check for exposed headers (`nm -d libfoo.so`) and guessing what the various flags passed to the function do.

+4. **Application safety & stability**

+_Did I manage to wrap the FFI code in a way that's safe (first of all, memory-safe) and secure (i.e. introduces no new vulnerabilities and doesn't lead to unexpected crashes) ?_

+To help make the answer to this question a confident "Yes", you might employ the help of such tools like Unit tests, Integration tests and Fuzzer testing.
+Also, it could be beneficial to utilize tools like `memory sanitizer` and / or `valgrind` in order to detect memory leaks early, as well as the wide range of dotnet-specific tools available.

 ## Comparison with other languages / runtimes methods to do FFI